19th May, 2022

 If you wish to exclusively own your business’ name, you must register it as a trademark with IP Australia.

-This usually comes in the form of a brand name, but can also include other unique brand elements, such as logos and slogans.
+You can trade mark your brand name and other unique brand elements, such as logos and slogans.

 Sign up for added insights and business-critical news from MYOB.